 When buying gluten-free bread, carefully read the ingredients list and, if possible, steer clear of any that have lots of preservatives and artificial sweeteners.
 You can buy gluten-free bread pre-baked or in a mix if you want to experiment with baking your own at home.
 If you suspect that products with gluten are causing issues for you, consult a doctor before going on a gluten-free diet.

-We’ve put together this guide to help you navigate the process of choosing a delicious gluten-free bread that fits your needs, and we’ve included some of our favorites, too.
+We’ve put together this guide to help you navigate the process of choosing a delicious gluten-free bread that fits your needs.

 There are many types of gluten-free flour out there, and they don’t all react the same way as wheat when it comes to baking.
 Here are the three main markers to measure when choosing a gluten-free bread that is right for you.